Inoshas/AIM-HIGH/README.md

 By incorporating these lines into your code, you can enhance the functionality of your motors and achieve smoother operation, especially at lower speeds.
 We recommend documenting this solution to assist other users who may encounter similar motor performance issues.

-## Getting Started

-### Prerequisites

-Before getting started with the project, ensure you have the above hardware components and software installed.

-### Installation

-Follow these steps to set up your project:

-1. [Insert installation steps here- software+hardware.]

-## Usage

-[Explain how to use the project once it's set up]

 ## Contributors